f5devcentral/f5-rseries-training/docs/rseries_appliances.rst

   :align: center
   :scale: 100%

-The r10000 Series appliance has a single 10Gb Ethernet out-of-band management port, a serial console port, and a serial (hard wired) failover port which is not utilized or supported.
+The r10000 appliance has a single 10Gb Ethernet out-of-band management port, a serial console port, and a serial (hard wired) failover port which is not utilized or supported.
 A USB3.0 port is also made available for recovering/reinstalling system software.
 LEDs will change color to indicate different port speeds, and high level LEDs provide Status, Alarm, and Power Supply Status.
 The appliance also has an LCD panel.

 .. image:: images/rseries_appliances/image1c.png
   :align: center
   :scale: 100%

 In the back of the AC Power Model are 2 power supplies and AC Inputs.
 The system ships with both power supplies included.
 The back of the system also has a **Chassis Ground Terminal** which can be used when performing maintenance.
-The fan tray on the r10000 Series is removable and servicable.
+The fan tray on the r10000 is removable and servicable.

 .. image:: images/rseries_appliances/image1d.png
   :align: center
   :scale: 100%

 In the back of the DC Power Model are 2 power supplies and DC Inputs.
 The system ships with both power supplies included.
 The back of the system also has a **Chassis Ground Terminal** which can be used when performing maintenance.
-The fan tray on the r10000 Series is removable and servicable.
+The fan tray on the r10000 is removable and servicable.

 .. image:: images/rseries_appliances/image1e.png
   :align: center
   :scale: 100%

 In the back of the HVDC (High Voltage DC)  Power Model are 2 power supplies and DC Inputs.
 The system ships with both power supplies included.
 The back of the system also has a **Chassis Ground Terminal** which can be used when performing maintenance.
-The fan tray on the r10000 Series is removable and servicable.
+The fan tray on the r10000 is removable and servicable.

 .. image:: images/rseries_appliances/image1f.png
   :align: center